AstunTechnology/nrw-metadata-portal-docs/docs/privacy.rst

 Contact us
 ----------

-Please contact us via email at `opendata@cyfoethnaturiolcymru.gov.uk <mailto:opendata@cyfoethnaturiolcymru.gov.uk>`__ if you have any questions with regards to your privacy when using the Natural Resources Wales metadata portal or information we hold about you.
+Please contact us via email at `opendata@cyfoethnaturiolcymru.gov.uk <mailto:opendata@cyfoethnaturiolcymru.gov.uk?subject=Data Discovery Enquiry>`__ if you have any questions with regards to your privacy when using the Natural Resources Wales metadata portal or information we hold about you.